SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 - The first line contains **exam starting time(hours)** – an integer from 0 to 23.
 - The second line contains **exam starting time(minutes)** – an integer from 0 to 59.
-- The third line contains **hour of arrival** – an integer from 0 to 23.
+- The third line contains the **hour of arrival** – an integer from 0 to 23.
 - The fourth line contains **minutes of arrival** – an integer from 0 to 59.

 ### Output Data